pombredanne/dosocs2-ui/README.md

     * If you delete uploaded packages from `../uploads/` directory, UI will not be able to render SPDX document
       * There will be a server side error message (not logged)
       * `meteor reset` is your friend (for a development environment)
-      * By the first release of DOSOCS2-UI, SPDX documents generated will be stored in database and should not be a cause for concern if uploads are deleted.
+      * By the first release of DOSOCS2-UI, SPDX documents generated will be stored in database and should not be a cause for concern if uploads are deleted

 ## Uploads